Tooele County, Utah: Environmental concerns

 Heavy industry and the resulting pollution of the air, soil, and groundwater has affected the region in several ways.
 The US Environmental Protection Agency has reported that Tooele-based US Magnesium discharges dangerous toxins and cancerous byproducts.
-In 2008, the US Government considered listing the area as a Superfund site.
-Tooele County was listed in 1989 as having the worst air in Utah, according to Federal agencies and environmental groups.
+In 2008, the federal government considered listing the area as a Superfund site.
+Tooele County was listed in 1989 as having the worst air in Utah, according to federal agencies and environmental groups.
 The Tooele County Health Department notes that the chemical output of the heavy industry can be particularly dangerous in the winter, because the region's climate and setting create winter inversions, suspending the toxins in the air, and posing "serious health concerns".

 Due to the history of toxic waste disposal in the area, Tooele County and Utah residents have opposed plans to dispose of nuclear waste in the county boundaries.
 A high level nuclear waste site proposed to be built at the Goshute Tribe Reservation in Skull Valley faced opposition until the plan slowly fizzled out.
 Projects to dispose of depleted uranium at Energy Solution's Clive facility continue to cause controversy.

-Politics and Government
+Politics and government

 From 1932 through 1968, Tooele County tended Democratic, selecting the Democratic nominee in every election save 1956 (but being blue enough to vote for Stevenson in 1952).
 From 1972 on, however, it has become powerfully Republican, voting Democratic only once in this period thus far, for Bill Clinton in 1996 (with a low plurality and by a narrow margin).

 Education

 All parts of Tooele County are in the Tooele School District.

+Tooele is home to one of the nine statewide regional campuses of Utah State University.